-77-9 The choice of 761 BCE for the birth of Pasenhor was an extreme case and assumed that Pasenhor, even not being the son of the Pharaoh, was entrusted with this sacred duty of laying to rest the Apis bull upon its passing.
+77-g The choice of 761 BCE for the birth of Pasenhor was an extreme case and assumed that Pasenhor, even not being the son of the Pharaoh, was entrusted with this sacred duty of laying to rest the Apis bull upon its passing.
 On the face of it, it appears far more likely that the age of Pasenhor would have been older, except that the consequence will be shorter generations in his family.
-Taking 788 BCE as the birth of Pasenhor, as we may, is assuming that Pasenhor was 20 years old, old enough to have been a priest, at the birth of the Apis bull that was born in Year 11 of Shoshenq V (Apis born 768, with Year 1 of Shoshenq V as 778, in BG or conventionally).
-This assumption is founded on the belief that the long genealogy (16 generations) given by Pasenhor expresses a certain confidence in the accuracy of his history, a confidence which implies strong historical interest in the contents of the Pasenhor Stela, as a whole, and this, in turn, implies first-hand knowledge of the Apis bull's history (although not at all necessarily).
+Taking 788 BCE as the birth of Pasenhor, as we may, is assuming that Pasenhor was 20 years old, old enough to have been a priest, at the birth of the Apis bull that was born in Year 11 of Shoshenq V (Apis born 768, with Year 1 of Shoshenq V as 778, history, a confidence which implies strong historical interest in the contents of the Pasenhor Stela, as a whole, and this, in turn, implies first-hand knowledge of the Apis bull's history (although not at all necessarily).
 The assumption, Pasenhor's birth in 788 BCE, is a high limit, we find, because it leads to short generations.
 Repeating our calculation again, Nimlot C to Pasenhor: